xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 3. Don't forget to push your code to Github!

 ### Submit to Canvas, and prepare for your demo
 1. Submit the Github repo link to Canvas.
-Whether or not your Version 0 is complete, your instructor needs to see your progress.
 2. Be ready to demo what you've got on Day 1 of Backend — complete or not.
 We want to see your thinking and progress! 💡

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)